serverless/blog/posts/2018-01-22-most-popular-framework-plugins.md

   - AndreaPasswater
 ---

-"Don't build it again if someone else already open-sourced it for you," said every developer ever.
+"Don't build it again if someone else already open-sourced it for you."
+Signed, every developer ever.

 In other words, if you haven't yet checked out this [huge list of Serverless Framework plugins](https://github.com/serverless/plugins), you're missing out.
 Because they are *slick*.
 And *useful*.
 And *pre-made*.